bhavin04890/rhdp-pxe/docs/source/cli-based-labs/vol-snaps-group-snaps-cli.rst

 .. code-block:: shell

-  oc apply -f /tmp/restoregrouppvc.yaml -n groupsnaps
+  oc apply -f /tmp/restoregrouppvc.yaml

 Inspect the PVCs deployed from the snapshots:

 .. code-block:: shell

-  oc get pvc -n groupsnaps
+  oc get pvc

 Once you have these PVCs deployed, you can redeploy the Cassandra statefulset.